RouninMedia/JSON-to-Data-URL/README.md

 ```
 ______

-## Practical uses of JSON as a Data URL
+## Practical use-cases for JSON as a Data URL